Crumb Top Baking

 Pinterest image of cashew queso in a white bowl with chips on the side.

-Cashew Queso is a thick and creamy vegan dip with a hint of spicy chilis and lots of smokey flavour.
-You can devour it as a straight up chip dip or pour it over your favourite nachos.
-Thanks to the cashews and nutritional yeast, you’d never say this ‘cheesy’ dip is dairy-free!
+Cashew Queso is a thick and creamy vegan dip with a hint of spicy chilis and lots of smokey flavor.
+You can devour it as a straight up chip dip or pour it over your favorite nachos.
+Thanks to the cashews and nutritional yeast, you'd never say this 'cheesy' dip is dairy-free!

 If you love cheesy dips without all the cheese and cream cheese, you'll also love this dairy-free buffalo chicken dip!